 I’m a Christian Associate Marriage and Family Therapist, and a psychology instructor at Emmanuel College.
 I’ve been teaching at Emmanuel since 2014, and it’s been a wonderful experience!
 Teaching and connecting with college students are big passions of mine.
 The most rewarding aspect of teaching at Emmanuel is the opportunity I have to incorporate my faith in Christ.
 In regards to therapy, I specialize in play therapy and working with victims of trauma.

-Judy Henzel – Assistant Professor of History
+Judy Henzel – History

-Marshall Armstrong – Adjunct Professor of Criminal Justice
+Marshall Armstrong – Criminal Justice

-retired from the United States Air Force after a 20-year career (1987-2007), where he served as a security police/security forces law enforcement specialist and criminal investigator.
-During a brief time, 196-1998, served as a police officer with the Gwinnett County Police Department, but returned to the Air Force shortly thereafter.
+Marshall retired from the United States Air Force after a 20-year career (1987-2007), where he served as a security police/security forces law enforcement specialist and criminal investigator.
+During a brief time, 196-1998, Marshall served as a police officer with the Gwinnett County Police Department, but returned to the Air Force shortly thereafter.
 Upon retirement, he served as the program coordinator of criminal justice for Valdosta Technical College until 2011.
 In 2011, He left teaching and returned to the field with the City of Hahira as a Sergeant in charge of patrol operations/interstate crime enforcement.
 In 2013, he and his family moved to the Atlanta area, where he has worked for the City of Cumming Police Department, Reinhardt University, Georgia State University, and Chattahoochee Technical College.

-hold two associate’s degrees, one in social science from Texas Lutheran University and the other in criminal justice/police science from the Community College of the Air Force.
-He also holds a bachelor’s degree in criminal justice and a master’s in criminal justice, both from American Military University (AMU). is currently finishing a master’s in US History from AMU as well, which will conclude in May 2019.
+Marshall hold two associate’s degrees, one in social science from Texas Lutheran University and the other in criminal justice/police science from the Community College of the Air Force.
+He also holds a bachelor’s degree in criminal justice and a master’s in criminal justice, both from American Military University (AMU).
+Marshall is currently finishing a master’s in US History from AMU as well, which will conclude in May 2019.

-is also a Captain in the Civil Air Patrol and an active Girl Scout leader with his daughter’s troop where he teaches archery, primitive camping skills, and compass/land navigation skills to many girl scouts in the metro Atlanta area.
+Marshall is also a Captain in the Civil Air Patrol and an active Girl Scout leader with his daughter’s troop where he teaches archery, primitive camping skills, and compass/land navigation skills to many girl scouts in the metro Atlanta area.

-Charles Huffman – Adjunct Professor of Criminal Justice
+Captain Charles Huffman – Criminal Justice

-Charles Huffman, adjunct professor, teaching crisis intervention.
-He received his undergraduate education from Clark Atlanta University and Grantham University.
+Captain Huffman received his undergraduate education from Clark Atlanta University and Grantham University.
 Charles earned his B.A. in criminal justice from Grantham University.
 Currently, he is a criminal justice graduate student at Liberty University.
 Charles started his career in law enforcement in 2004 and has worked as a correctional officer and police officer.

-Dr. Matt Cawthorn – Adjunct Professor of Criminal Justice
+Dr. Matt Cawthorn – Criminal Justice

 Dr. Matt Cawthorn is an adjunct professor in our Social Sciences Department.
 He completed his undergraduate studies at the University of Georgia earning his Bachelor of Arts Degree in Sociology.
 He also earned a Master of Divinity and Doctor of Ministry Degrees from Oral Roberts University in Tulsa, Oklahoma with a specialization in Church Ministry and Leadership.
 He has served in pastoral and evangelistic capacities within several denominations.
 He also has a law enforcement background serving as a Senior Police Officer and a member of their hostage negotiations team.

-Daniel Moore – Adjunct Professor of History
+Daniel Moore – History

-Dr. Laura Huddleston – Adjunct Professor of Psychology
+Laura Huddleston – Psychology